Take the FIRST Tech Challenge!

 Can 6th grade middle school students be on a team?

 Yes!
 In FIRST, students can play “up” a program level”, just not “down”.
-It is the decision of the coach and parent on the fit of the program for a younger student.
+It is the decision of the coaches and parents/guardians on the fit of the program for a younger student.
 It’s often best for younger students to be part of a multi-grade team.
 Younger students benefit from the experience and knowledge of the older students giving older students the opportunity to emerge as leaders and develop mentorship skills.

 What are some ways to encourage students to join the team?